stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includeprocessModels = accusantium; // string | Will add process models to the response
+$includeprocessModels = veniam; // string | Will add process models to the response
-$includeprocessModelsCount = 20; // int | Will add process models count to the response
+$includeprocessModelsCount = 18; // int | Will add process models count to the response
-$filterAutocompletetes = qui; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = cum; // string | Retrieve list that has \"tes\" at the start of their name
-$filterSearchtes = nihil; // string | Retrieve list that has \"tes\" in their name
+$filterSearchtes = sit; // string | Retrieve list that has \"tes\" in their name
-$sortnameCreatedAtUpdatedAt = officia; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = magni; // string | Sorting example
 $contentType = application/json; // string |
 $accept = application/json; // string |